 Part 1: The Story

 The sun was barely over the horizon, and the University of Wisconsin River Falls Falcons football team was already making its way to the field.
 Practice at the break of dawn was nothing new.
 It was something that gave the players an edge as they prepared for the challenging schedule of games ahead.
-The season hadn’t yet started, but every morning, the team faced the same challenge: Finding their equipment in the cluttered dogpile of a poorly organized storage facility.
+The season hadn’t yet started, but every morning, the team faced the same challenge: finding their equipment in the cluttered dogpile of a poorly organized storage facility.

 This problem wasn’t exclusive to the football team or the athletic department.
-Items and equipment for the Health and Human Performance department, Athletics and Campus Recreation were often stored at random and in the same area.
+Items and equipment for the Health and Human Performance department, Athletics department and Campus Recreation were often stored at random and in the same area.
 Security was a problem.
 You never knew where items would be from day to day or who had used the items last.
-So the Falcon Center Design Team decided it was time for a change.
+So, the Falcon Center Design Team decided it was time for a change.

 Part 2: The Solution